ahdilhmd/freenome-build/README.md

 2) install the built packages' dependencies by running `conda install $PACKAGE --only-deps`
 3) install the package in python's develop mode by running `python $REPO_PATH/setup.py develop`

-## freenome-build deploy -p $REPO_PATH
+## freenome-build deploy -u -p $REPO_PATH
 Build the package in $REPO_PATH and upload to anaconda cloud.
+The -u flag asks freenome-build to upload to anaconda cloud in addition to packaging.

 ## Caveats, gotchas, and TODO's